-Step ladders should be used when levels beyond one's reach are required.
-Staff are advised not to use step ladders unless another adult is present in the building and to check the step ladder risk assessment before use.
+Step ladders should not generally be used when levels beyond one's reach are required.
+Steps ladder risk assessment must be completed if step ladders need to be used.
 Climbing on chairs, tables and cupboards is NOT recommended.
+Kick Stools are available for staff use.